rutu-sh/advos-unix-service/README.md

 ### High-Level Design

 How do we handle each of the requirements for the project?
 The nameserver:
-1. Listens on a named domain socket for incoming client connections.
+1. Listens on a named domain socket for incoming client connections. (`/tmp/sock-test.socket`)
-2. Maintain a registry of active connections and their associated resources.
+2. Uses `accept()` to create unique fd per client in the main event loop of the server.
-3. Handle `PUB <resource>` commands to publish resources.
+3. The event loop of the server uses `epoll` for concurrency.
-4. Handle `REQ <resource>` commands to request resources.
+4. Authenticates each client using `getsockopt`.
-5. Facilitate the transfer of file descriptors between clients.
+5. Relays file descriptors of resources between clients using `sendmsg` and `recvmsg`.

 For more detailed information on the implementation, please refer to the following files:
 - [Core server loop](./src/server/main.c)